210119-java-enterprise/SimpleORM_p1/README.md

 dependency used in this ORM is 42.2.12 which works with PostgreSQL 8.2 and higher using the version 3.0 of the protocol.

 1. git clone https://github.com/210119-java-enterprise/SimpleORM_p1.git
-	Builds the project described by your Maven POM file and installs the resulting artifact (JAR) into your local Maven repository
 2. cd into SimpleORM_p1
 3. cd into Project1
 4. mvn install (This is to build the project described by the local Maven POM file